Primidone: History

-Primidone is a congener of phenobarbital where the carbonyl oxygen of the urea moiety is replaced by two hydrogen atoms.
+Primidone is a congener of phenobarbital, where the carbonyl oxygen of the urea moiety is replaced by two hydrogen atoms.
 The effectiveness of Primidone for epilepsy was first demonstrated in 1949 by Yule Bogue.
 He found it to have a similar anticonvulsant effect, but more specific, i.e. with fewer associated sedative effects.

-It was brought to market a year later by the Imperial Chemical Industry (ICI), now known as AstraZeneca in the United Kingdom and Germany.
+It was brought to market a year later by the Imperial Chemical Industry, now known as AstraZeneca in the United Kingdom and Germany.

 In 1952, it was approved in the Netherlands.

 Also in 1952, Drs.
 Handley and Stewart demonstrated its effectiveness in the treatment of patients who failed to respond to other therapies; it was noted to be more effective in people with idiopathic generalized epilepsy than in people whose epilepsy had a known cause.
 Dr. Whitty noted in 1953 that it benefitted patients with psychomotor epilepsy, who were often treatment-resistant.
 Toxic effects were reported to be mild.
 That same year, it was approved in France.
 Primidone was introduced in 1954 under the brandname Mysoline by Wyeth in the United States.

 Association with megaloblastic anemia

 In 1954, Chalmers and Boheimer reported that the drug was associated with megaloblastic anemia.
-Between 1954 and 1957, twenty-one cases of megaloblastic anemia associated with primidone and/or phenytoin were reported.
-In most of these cases the anemia was due to vitamin deficiencies: usually folic acid deficiency; in one case Vitamin B12 deficiency and in one case Vitamin C deficiency.
-Some cases were associated with deficient diets: one patient ate mostly bread and butter, another ate bread, buns, and hard candy, and another could rarely be persuaded to eat in the hospital.
+Between 1954 and 1957, 21 cases of megaloblastic anemia associated with primidone and/or phenytoin were reported.
+In most of these cases, the anemia was due to vitamin deficiencies - usually folic acid deficiency, in one case vitamin B12 deficiency, and in one case vitamin C deficiency.
+Some cases were associated with deficient diets - one patient ate mostly bread and butter, another ate bread, buns, and hard candy, and another could rarely be persuaded to eat in the hospital.

 The idea that folic acid deficiency could cause megaloblastic anemia was not new.
 What was new was the idea that drugs could cause this in well-nourished people with no intestinal abnormalities.
 In many cases, it was not clear which drug had caused it.
-It was speculated that this might be related to the structural similarity between folic acid, phenytoin, phenobarbital, and primidone.
+This might be related to the structural similarity between folic acid, phenytoin, phenobarbital, and primidone.
 Folic acid had been found to alleviate the symptoms of megaloblastic anemia in the 1940s, not long after it was discovered, but the typical patient only made a full recovery—cessation of CNS and PNS symptoms as well as anemia—on B12 therapy.
 Five years earlier, folic acid deficiency was linked to birth defects in rats.
 Primidone was seen by some as too valuable to withhold based on the slight possibility of this rare side effect and by others as dangerous enough to be withheld unless phenobarbital or some other barbiturate failed to work for this and other reasons (i.e., reports of permanent psychosis).